cuddlekube/workshop/step2.md

 aws cloudformation update-stack --stack-name cuddlekube-service-validate-api --template-body file://step1/ecs-service.yml --parameters file://step1/ecs-service-validate-api-params.json
 ```

 And now we're using App Mesh to direct our traffic.
-Play around with it a bit by doing things like changing routes in the mesh to confirm that it actually is using App Mesh.
+Play around with it a bit to verify this.
+For example, if you change the Node that the list API route is pointing to in App Mesh you will notice after a couple of seconds that the list page no longer shows any servers.
 Unfortunately, we can't see much yet, so that's what we'll be addressing next.

 Proceed to [step 3](step3.md).